The Ledge

 I love you!

-Her utterance is like an echo from multiple sources, the last signal sent out from the rip before it closes and he forgets what it all means.
-Every passing moment staring at the fire calms him, chaining the incandescent world of their yesterday's life to the reality-screen and abetting its victory against the nonreal.
-He is once again contiguous with his yesterday's self, having slipped the vision, and, most easily, can look back with bewilderment on the dreamlike scenario of what happened today.
-He remembers suddenly that he likes craft beers and what he was hoping to do this weekend.
-A deep sadness comes with the return to humanity, from the spot where the gap was but above it.
-One way or another, he has lost, and he has lost because he has forgotten.
-And yet something remains lodged inside of him, like a shard of black glass, so that he cannot fully accept it all for a dream.
+Her utterance reverberates as if coming from multiple sources, the last signal sent out from the rip before it closes and he forgets what it all means.
+Every passing moment staring at the fire calms him, chaining the incandescent world of their yesterday life to the reality-screen and abetting its victory against the nonreal.
+He is once again contiguous with his yesterday self, and can now look back with bewilderment on the dreamlike scenario of today.
+He remembers that he likes craft beers and what he was hoping to do this weekend.

 FIANCEE